sitiporn/Reading-paper/possible_main/discriminative.md

 2.2 Multi-Class Classification

- - apply threshold-basse stategry to cope with intent classification and OOS detection to softmax o/p
+ - apply threshold-base stategry to cope with intent classification and OOS detection to softmax o/p

   * N the number of intents